1. On campus: all participants on campus + streaming

 Public examination of the doctoral dissertation

-In the actual examination of the dissertation, the opponent first makes a general overview by discussing the choice of the topic, methods and data, and then moves on to a more detailed examination.
+In the actual examination of the dissertation, the opponent first provides a general overview by discussing the choice of the topic, methods and data, and then moves on to a more detailed examination.
 At the end of the examination, the opponent makes a summary of the results of the dissertation to the discipline in question.
-The opponent may use approximately four hours for the examination so as to leave time for possible questions from the audience.
-If the examination seems to take long, the custos may announce a break.
+The opponent may use approximately four hours for the examination and leave some time for possible questions from the audience.
+If the examination seems to take long, the custos may announce a break in between.

 The opponent's final statement